John P. Schuman

-John P. Schuman is certified a specialist in family law.
+John P. Schuman is certified as a specialist in family law.
 He is an experienced and respected family lawyer, education lawyer and children’s rights lawyer.
 John Schuman is the partner heading the family law group at Devry Smith Frank LLP and he has earned the respect of his clients, judges, mediators and arbitrators for his sensible approach to resolving family law issues, his concern for children, and his understanding of complex financial matters.

 John Schuman received his Honours B.A. from Queens University in 1994.
 He obtained his EMCA (paramedic designation) in 1995.
 John attended Law School at the University of Windsor, graduating in 1998.
 He then went on to complete his LL.M. in child and family law at Queen’s University in 1999.
 John’s thesis on questioning child witnesses was published that same year and remains a frequently cited authority on the proper way to obtain the evidence of children.